gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 taking care of User Data encryption into DTLS Record and DTLS record decryption into User Data.

-DTLS 1.3 operations requires to directly handshake messages with the remote peer for connection setup and other features, this kind of handshake is part of the DTLS Key Management Method.
+DTLS 1.3 operations require to directly handshake messages with the remote peer for connection setup and other features, this kind of handshake is part of the DTLS Key Management Method.
 DTLS Key Management Method achieves these features behaving as a user of the SCTP association.
 DTLS Key Management Method sends and receives its own data via the SCTP User Level interface.
-DTLS Key Management Method's own data are distinguished from any other data by means of a dedicated PPID using the value 4242 (see {{iana-payload-protection-id}}).
+DTLS Key Management Method's own data is distinguished from any other data by means of a dedicated PPID using the value 4242 (see {{iana-payload-protection-id}}).